EddyVerbruggen/Calendar-PhoneGap-Plugin/README.md

   // find events (on iOS this includes a list of attendees (if any)) window.plugins.calendar.findEvent(title,eventLocation,notes,startDate,endDate,success,error);

+  // if you need to find events in a specific calendar, use this one.
+All options are currently ignored when finding events, except for the calendarName. var calOptions = window.plugins.calendar.getCalendarOptions();
+  calOptions.calendarName = "MyCreatedCalendar"; // iOS only
+  window.plugins.calendar.findEventWithOptions(title,eventLocation,notes,startDate,endDate,calOptions,success,error);

   // list all events in a date range (only supported on Android for now) window.plugins.calendar.listEventsInRange(startDate,endDate,success,error);